Moto G 5G: Software

-The device launched with Android 10 and as of October 2021 devices have started receiving Android 11 update.
+The device launched with Android 10 and as of October 2021 devices have started receiving the Android 11 update.

-Device comes with minimal customization to stock Android experience.
+The device comes with minimal customization to stock Android experience.
 It includes Motorola My UX Gesture features such as Quick Capture, which launches the device camera with a twist gesture performed with wrist while holding the device, Fast Flashlight which turns on the device flashlight with two chopping motions.